Back to overview

 Training

 With the introduction of the SQE, candidates are required to collect two years’ qualifying work experience (QWE).
-Some firms have revealed their plans to continue to run their two-year training contracts for SQE candidates as they are keen to train their future lawyers at the firm – this training is likely to look very similar to the traditional training model with most firms requiring students to complete SQE preparation courses ahead of starting the SQE assessments and their training at the firm (in many ways mirroring the LPC route).
+Some firms have revealed plans to continue running their two-year training contracts for SQE candidates as they’re keen to train their future lawyers at the firm – this training is likely to look very similar to the traditional training model with most firms requiring students to complete SQE preparation courses ahead of starting the SQE assessments and their training at the firm (in many ways mirroring the LPC route).

 Firms are under no obligation to shorten the training period if a candidate has already built up some accredited QWE, which is worth bearing in mind.
-For example, if you have previous paralegal experience that counts towards the required QWE, it’s important to note that if you do choose the SQE, not all firms will reduce the period of training in light of experience you might already have.
-If your shortlisted firm is happy to reduce the period of training, this might sway you towards the SQE; otherwise, sticking with the tried and tested route might make more sense for you at this stage.
+For example, if you have previous paralegal experience that counts towards the required QWE, it’s important to note that via the SQE, not all firms will reduce the period of training in light of experience you might already have.

 If you’re yet to secure a training contract or are keen to build up your QWE elsewhere, you can do so in up to four separate periods via the SQE route.
 Your QWE can be completed in a variety of organisations, including law firms, law centres and paid or voluntary experience.